rockeet/pika/README.md

 ## 3. Performance
 1. With resilent distributed compaction, kicked off write stalls, achieved sustained write speed over 100MB/s on a 2C16G cloud server
-2. With searchable in memory compression technology(terark-zip), achieved very high read performance(saturate network bandwitdh)
+2. With searchable in memory compression technology(topling-zip), achieved very high read performance(saturate network bandwitdh)
 3. With shared storage and engine level leader-follwer mechanics
    * Sync latency is lower to milliseconds
    * New follower(read only node) can be started and available in 10 seconds